 In the 14th century, no one knew where the American continent was.
-In 1492, a merchant named Christophe Colombus went on a trade ship to India, but lost his way, but fortunately landed in the Americas.
-The people of that land are Indians, hunters and gatherers who do not know how to commerce and do business.
+In 1492, a merchant named Christopher Colombus went on a trade ship to India, but lost his way, but fortunately landed in the Americas.
+The people of that land are Indians, hunters and gatherers who do not know the ways of commerce and doing business.